patconnole/openc2_companion/README.md

 2. Can't find any?
 Look for the ***type*** of "ipv4_net" in the Language Spec.
 3. That type is ***IPv4-Net***.
 Notice the capitalization and dash.
 4. Search the Language Spec for that.
 5. We find 6 references.
-Look for one that begins with ***Type: IPv4-Net (Array..."
+Look for one that begins with ***Type: IPv4-Net (Array..."***
 6. In that table we see 2 values: ***IPv4-Addr*** and ***Integer***
 7. Search the Language Spec for each of those.
 8. Just kidding.
-Your next move is to read the text *above* that table in step 5.
+Your next move is to read the text *above* that table.
 9. The 4th line there says, "JSON serialization of an IPv4 address range SHALL use the 'dotted/slash'
 10. Ok, now we know to use "192.168..../24" style addresses, but how do we know to put it into a JSON array?
-11. Go back to the first line section "3.4.1.9 IPv4 Address Range".
+11. Go back to the first line section ***"3.4.1.9 IPv4 Address Range"***.
 It reads "An IPv4 address range... consists of two values, an IPv4 address and a prefix."
 12. From there, we can guess that we are dealing with an array because of "..two values..", and the fact that we saw the word "Array" in ***Type: IPv4-Net (Array...***

-So now, we are PRETTY SURE that a JSON formatted "ipv4_net" value is
+So now, we are **PRETTY SURE** that a JSON formatted "ipv4_net" value is

     ["192.168.17.0/24"]